Largemouth Bass

 Understanding the migration of bass over the seasons can send us in the right direction as we begin our search every day we spend on the lake.

-Top Baits: Spinnerbaits, crankbaits, jerkbaits and soft plastics.
+Top Baits: Spinnerbaits, crankbaits, topwater baits and soft plastics.

 Fish shallow to moderate depths as the bass move into spawning coves and flats in search of food, seeking warmer water, and preparing for the spawn.
+Topwater lures are the most effective way to cover water, so start with buzzbaits, poppers, and chuggers.
+If the largemouth are not in the mood to come to the surface, try crankbaits around rocky shorelines or spinnerbaits around brush or wood.
+Worms and jigs work anywhere, experiment with retrieve and action until you find what the bass want.
+In clear water make long casts to cover potentially holding bass.
 Try shallow-water flippin on cloudy days or in murky water.

 Top Baits: Top water lures, crankbaits, Jigs and plastic worms.

-Fish shallow in the mornings and evenings and move deeper as the sun rises.
-"Deep" depends on the overall depth of the lake you are fishing.
+Fish shallow in the mornings and evenings using topwater, crankbaits, and plastic worms and jigs.
+Move deeper as the sun rises.
+"Deep" can vary, depending on the overall depth of the lake you are fishing.
 In some lakes you may need to go as deep as 60 feet while others seldom hold fish below 25 feet.
+Jigs, worms and creature baits are some of the best baits for largemouth in deeper water, during summer.
+Try fishing with a drop-shot rig when the fishing is tough.
 Largemouth's often feed heavily at night during the hot summer months.

 Top Baits: Spinnerbaits, crankbaits and spoons.

+As the lake begins to cool, bait and bass tend to move up into creek channels at a variety of depths, depending on conditions.
+At this time of year bass tend to focus on baitfish, so mimic them with spoons, spinnerbaits, jerkbaits and crankbaits depending on the depth you fine the bait and bass.
 Fish shallow to moderate depths in the mornings and evenings.
+Sunny, shallow banks tend to warm in the afternoons, so be sure to check the shallows on warm fall days.
 As the bass move deeper during the day move to outside deep structure and use spoons or jigs.
 Key on schools of bait as the bass will be nearby the food source.

 Top Baits: Jigs, pork baits and soft plastics.

-Try shallow in the mornings then move deeper as the sun rises.
-Bass are not very active in cold water, so move your bait in a slow, easy to catch manner and fish deep cover and structure.
+Try shallower structure and points in the mornings then move deeper as the sun rises.
+Bass are not very active in cold water, so move your bait slowly, and fish deep cover and structure.
 "Deep" depends on the overall depth of the lake you are fishing.
 In some lakes you may need to go as deep as 60 feet while others seldom hold fish below 35 feet.
+In some shallow lakes the maximum depth may be less than 20 feet.
+Find cover in the deepest water or focus on the location of schooling baitfish.

-They have daily migrations - from feeding areas to deeper holding areas.
-Figuring out the timing of this movement is a key to increasing your daily catch.
+Largemouth bass have daily migrations - from feeding areas to deeper holding areas.
+This is true regardless of the season, however the depth range changes as water temperatures vary.
+Figuring out the timing of this movement is often a major key to increasing your daily catch.
+Visit the Bass Knowledge Center for insight on how bass live.

 Bass lakes and fishing information by state.